kodekloudhub/community-faq/docs/killer-sh.md

 * You get two simulator sessions included in the price of the exam.
 If you want more, you must purchase them separately from `killer.sh` website, or in the event that you failed the main exam twice - when you purchase another exam.
 * You activate the free sessions from the [exam portal](https://trainingportal.linuxfoundation.org/).<br/><br/>![killer](../img/killer.jpg)
 * Each session lasts for 36 hours from when you start it, i.e. if you activate it at 9am Monday, it lasts till 9pm Tuesday.
-* Both sessions will have the same questions, unless the Kubernetes version of the exam is updated between the time you do session 1 and session 2.
+* Both sessions will have the same questions, unless the Kubernetes version of the exam is updated between the time you do session 1 and session 2, in which case _some_ questions _may_ change, depending on what has changed with the Kubernetes upgrade.
+Any questions relating to features that have been retired (e.g. PodSecurityPolicy in 1.25) are definitely replaced.
 * Like the real exam, you may attempt questions in any order - e.g. leaving the hardest ones till the end.
 If there is any dependency between questions, it will be stated in the question.
 * You may close the site or even switch off your machine during that 36 hours.
 For quick re-access, save the URL of your session from the browser address bar.
 It looks like `https://killer.sh/attendee/229b6e26-1495-4646-ac93-9503f49a8c3a`.
 * During the 36 hours, you may restart and re-do the test as many times as you like - simply use the `Exam Controls` menu and select `Restart Session`.
 This is highly encouraged!